firatfolcay/arszilla.github.io/_posts/2019-07-01-htb-netmon.markdown

 dd58ce67b49e15105e88096c8d9255a5
 ```

-The user flag was stored in `C:/Users/Public` in `user.txt`; where it was accessible to everyone to see.
+Thus we've captured the user flag with relative ease.

 ### Root Flag
 #### Logging in to PRTG Network Monitor
-Taking a look at the `HTTP` service, we are greeted with a login page for PRTG Network Monitor.
+Taking a look at the `HTTP` service, we're greeted with a login page for PRTG Network Monitor.

 ![PRTG Mainscreen][PRTG Mainscreen]